Workshops

 Rupprecht S. Baur

-Relaxed learning?
-Suggestopedia for the design of holistic and creative learning processes
+Relaxed learning?Suggestopedia for designing holistic and creative learning processes

-- that teaching and learning methods that have become known through suggestopedia (such as the use of movement, music and relaxation) are increasingly being combined with other methods of language teaching,
+- that teaching and learning methods that have become known through suggestopedia (such as the use of movement, music and relaxation) are increasingly being combined with other methods of foreign language teaching,

 Literature: